mariadb-edwardstoever/running_connection_tester/README.md

 The Running Connection Tester will run whatever sql scripts that are placed in the "SQL" directory, chosen at random.
 Using one script is recommended and one is provided.
 A minimal query is recommended, but any query, DML, or SQL code block that you prefer can be used.
 The default is to run 30 queries per minute, which will detect and log a break in connectivity within 2 seconds.

-### Stopping the Simulator prematurely
+### Stopping the Tester prematurely

 When running in interactive mode, you can quit a running connection pool at any time with ctrl+c.
 This will leave background processes running that will require a clean-up.
-Run the simulator script again with the cleanup option:
+Run the script again with the cleanup option:
 ```
 ./establish_connection.sh --cleanup
 ```
 For non-interactive use, you can perform a graceful shutdown that does not require clean up.
-Stop the running simulator using the stop_run.sh script:
+Stop the running process using the stop_run.sh script:
 ```
 ./stop_run.sh
 ```